anvial/juju/docs/reference/hook-command/list-of-hook-commands/relation-model-get.md

 ## Details

-`-r` must be specified when not in a relation hook
+`-r` must be specified when not in a relation hook.

 `relation-model-get` outputs details about the model hosting the application on the other end of a unit relation.